 - Custonaci, a small town near Trapani in Sicily, has an interesting nativity scene re-enacted inside a cave around Christmas, usually December 25-26 and again in early January.
 A tiny town was buried in the cave by a landslide in the 1800's.
 Now excavated and it serves as a setting for live nativity events.
 The village is set up to resemble an ancient village with craftspeople and small shops.

 - Beaches - Sicily has many fine beaches along its coast.
-Here's a selection of five beach towns to visit.
+Here's a selection of five good beach towns to visit.